xapi-project/xen-api/designs/interprocesscomms.md

 		def start(self, dbg, id):
 			"""Types used to represent a VM configuration""" raise Unimplemented("Vm.start")

+To facilitate very simple component testing, we will generate an example implementation which returns a successful response (i.e. a non-exceptional value is returned:)

 	class Vm_test:
 		"""Types used to represent a VM configuration"""